swissup/swissup.github.io/m1/extensions/socialsuite/installation.md

 5. Logout from your store admin and then login back, to refresh your admin user access rights.

-* Navigate to `System > Configuration > Templates-Master > Social Suite` and
-enable extension for any store you need.

 That's all.
 Navigate to your store and check how it looks.

 #### After you install an extension you can go to: